 As users enter, you may even want to consider showing their entries on your social pages – provided this was an agreed upon right given to you by the contest entrant when they entered.
 This is a particularly great approach to take when you’re running a contest that involves a photo or video submission.

 Want to know how travel incentives can heightened your social media contest strategies?
-Then give us a call on 1-866-883-2968 or simply visit our contact page.
+Then give us a call on 1-866-883-2968 or fill out the form below.